 - Feedback — Feedback can be a mix between the problems associated with speakerphone and electromagnetic interference.
 If the microphone picks up sounds either from the caller on the other line or from other electronics in the room, it can cause feedback that ultimately creates an echo.

-In some cases, switching VOIP phone systems might be the only fix to echoing.
-RingCentral is one of the best options available on the market today.
+In some cases, switching VoIP phone systems might be the only fix to echoing.
+RingCentral is another one of the best options available on the market today.